In This Section

 Whether the research is more basic or applied in nature, students will receive thorough experience in experimental design, the rigorous and ethical conduct of research, and robust analytical approaches.
 Interactions with the dedicated mentors and internationally recognized researchers at both USciences and Wistar provide students with the perspectives and approaches of two institutions focused on the common goal of cancer understanding and research.

 For research universities conducting basic and translational research and pharmaceutical companies developing drugs, cancer research is an urgent need and priority.
-Consider that:

-In short, there are tremendous opportunities for researchers working toward a fundamental understanding of cancer processes, more effective cancer diagnostics, and novel therapies.
+There are tremendous opportunities for researchers working toward a fundamental understanding of cancer processes, more effective cancer diagnostics, and novel therapies.
 The USciences-Wistar Cancer Biology Graduate Program prepares students to seize these opportunities - as researchers engaged in hypothesis-driven research; innovators in therapeutic strategy, treatment, and design; and a variety of other professional positions across the cancer research spectrum.

 Graduates of the program will be well-prepared to launch rewarding careers in academic, government, and industrial laboratories.